gicLAB/SECDA-TFLite/hardware_automation/readme.md

 ## Hardware Generation
 Once the hardware project is generated, you can automate the process of running High Level Synthesis (HLS) and logic synthesis and copying files to the target board using the `run.sh` script generated in the `generated/[acc_name]` directory.
-To run the hardware generation workflow, execute the following command:
+To run the hardware generation workflow, first exit the VSCode dev container if you are using it, then navigate to the generated hardware project directory and execute the following command:
 ```bash
 cd generated/[acc_name]
 ./run.sh [run_hls] [run_hlx] [run_remote] [transfer_bitstream]